alh1m1k/goTerminalBt/README.md

 # GoConsoleBT
 ![Alt-текст](/playerMenu.png "Menu")

-It's Battle City inspired game for console and terminal.
+It's Battle City inspired game for terminal.
 Game use text and ASCII control symbol as graphics.
 GoConsoleBT is a game engine and game prototype written fully on GO

 ### Platform